KostasBzn/BatchGuard_Obfuscator/README.md

 - **Operating System**: Windows.
 It may not work as expected on other operating systems such as Linux or macOS.

 ### How It Works
 BatchGuard works by reading the contents of your batch script, applying various encoding techniques, and optionally adding random carets (`^`) to obfuscate the file further.
 The final result is a new batch file that can still be executed but is unreadable.
-The logic of the programm can be edited for different types of obuscations.
+The logic of the tool can be edited for different types of obuscations.

 ### Encoding Example
-In the repository there is an `example.txt` file with simple commands that you can experiment by obfuscating and execute them.
+In the repository there is an `example.txt` file with simple commands that you can experiment by obfuscating and executing them.

 ### Usage
 1. Clone the repository or download the files.